nest/nest-simulator/doc/userdoc/nest_server.rst

 Interact with NEST Server using JavaScript
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As the NEST Server is built on modern web technologies, it is a
+As the NEST Server is built on modern web technologies, it may be
-somewhat obvious desire to create a frontend to it in the form of a
+desirable to create a frontend to it in the form of a
 website.
 In this context, JavaScript is the natural choice for the
 client-side language as it is widely supported by all web browsers and
 provides libraries for handling HTTP requests and responses out of the